yungshenglu/SpineRuntime-Demo/README.md

-# Spine Web Demo
+# Spine Runtime Demo

 This repository is going to demo some animations using [Spine API](http://esotericsoftware.com/spine-api-reference).
 The simple demo is credited to [Spine](http://zh.esotericsoftware.com).

 ---
 ## Description

-The Spine Web Player uses [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) for rendering.
+The Spine Runtime uses [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) for rendering.
 While WebGL is supported by all recent versions of popular desktop and mobile browsers, there may be compatibility issues with old browsers.

 ### Exporting files for the Spine Web Player

-The Spine Web Player requires the following files for displaying whole animation:
+The Spine Runtime requires the following files for displaying whole animation:

 * `*.json` - display Spine skeltons
 * `*.atlas` and more `*.png` - display texture atlas